Today’s Reading: Matthew 7:13-29, 8:5-13; Luke 7:1-17, 7:36-50

 Jesus said, “I will come and heal him.”

 But the officer said, “Lord, I am not worthy to have you come into my home.
 Just say the word from where you are and my servant will be healed.
 I know this because I am under the authority of my superior officers, and I have authority over my soldiers.
 I only need to say, ‘Go,’ and they go, or ‘Come,’ and they come.
 And if I say to my slaves, ‘Do this,’ they do it.”

 When Jesus heard this, he was amazed.
 Turning to those who were following him, he said, “I tell you the truth, I haven’t seen faith like this in all Israel!…”

 Then Jesus said to the Roman officer, “Go back home.
 Because you believed, it has happened.”
 And the young servant was healed that same hour (Matthew 8:5-10, 13).

 No one would have expected a Roman officer to have faith in Jesus, yet his faith was strong enough to believe that Jesus could simply speak the healing into being.
 And that it was Jesus did.

 HE TOOK THE FAITH OF A POWERFUL MAN AND DISPLAYED THE POWER OF AN OMNIPOTENT GOD.

 Out of compassion came healing and then perhaps faith…

-There is no mention of the widow’s faith here; no mention of anyone requesting that Jesus bring this young man back from the dead.
-Yet Jesus, out of compassion, did something wonderful for this woman and her son, as well as for everyone else who was watching.
-Jesus gave this mother back her son.
+There is no mention of the widow’s faith here; no mention of any one requesting that Jesus bring this young man back from the dead.
+Yet Jesus did something wonderful for this woman and her son, as well as for everyone else who was watching, out of compassion.
+I think it is safe to assume that out of this act of kindness came faith.
+Jesus gave this mother her son back.
 If there was no faith before, there certainly was now.